SVijayB/Custom-notepad/README.md

 - You can also `Underline` or `Highlight` selected text from the format menu.
 - To remove formats just select the text and click on the `Remove Format` option under the format menu.

+- Do you have the problem of exiting the application without saving?
+Well, don't worry.
+Custom-notepad's got your back!
+Everytime you close the application, your current progress (content) is **`automatically`** saved.

+- You can continue where you left off when you relaunch the application.
+Saves you a lot of time.

 Custom-notepad offers a variety of personalization features for your notepad.
 - You can change your font colour by clicking on `Text Colour` option under the Personalize menu.
 - You can also change the background colour to your own desired colour.